Counting Baxter Matrices: Resolving one of Knuth's conjectures

-Now for a proof of Lemma \ref{extra}: \begin{proof} Consider 2 consecutive columns.
-Let $i$ be the minimum row which contains a 1 in the first column, $j$ be the minimum row that contains a 1 in the second column, $k$ be the maximum row which contains a 1 in the first column, and $l$ be the maximum row that contains a 1 in the second column.
-We can assume $i \leq j$, for if not the proof is symmetric.
-We will consider 3 cases. \\ \\ \textbf{Case 1:} $i\leq k \leq j \leq l$.
-We will show that each extra 1 in the first column forces the depth to increase by at least one.
-If $i=k$ then there are no extra 1's so there is nothing to show.
-So we have $i < k \leq l$.
-Let's look at the counterclockwise pinwheel above row $k$.
-The only way to satisfy it is if row $k-1$ ends up in rowstate 3.
-We can then look at the counterclockwise pinwheel directly above that one, and conclude that row $k-2$ must end up in rowstate 3 as well.
-We get that each row from $k-1$ up to $i$ ends up in rowstate 3, so we have an increase in depth for each 1 in the first column from rows $i$ to $k-1$, which is an increase in depth by 1 for each extra 1 in the first column.
-We also get that $j \geq k$.
-Now look at the counterclockwise pinwheel below row $j$.
-It forces row $j+1$ to start in rowstate 2.
-Applying the same process, all rows from row $j+1$ to $l$ must start in rowstate 2.
-This gives an increase in depth for each 1 in the second column between row $j+1$ and $l$.\\ \\ If we are not in case 1, then it must be the case that $k > j$.\\ \\ \textbf{Case 2:} $i \leq j = l < k$.
-We will show that for each 1 that is not on row $j$, there must be an increase in depth.
-If there is a 1 above row $j$, then the counterclockwise pinwheel directly above row $j$ can only be satisfied if row $j-1$ ends up in rowstate 3.
-Continuing to look at the counterclockwise pinwheels upward, all rows must end up in rowstate 3 from row $j-1$ up to row $i$.
-Thus all 1's in those rows cause there to be transitions from rowstate 1 into rowstate 3, causing an increase in depth.
-Similarly the clockwise pinwheel directly below row $j$ requires row $j+1$ to end up in rowstate 3, and all rows below it down to row $k$ as well.
-Thus each 1 below row $j$ also causes an increase in depth.\\ \\ \textbf{Case 3:} $i \leq j < l$ and $k> j$.
-It is not hard to show that in this case $i < j$ and there are no 1's in the first column on rows $j$ through $l$.
+\textbf{Case 3:} $i \leq j < l$ and $k> j$.
+It is not hard to show that in this case $i < j$ and there are no 1s in the first column on rows $j$ through $l$.
 Let $i'$ be the maximum row that contains a 1 that is less than $j$, and $k'$ be the minimum row that contains a 1 that is greater than $l$.
-We will show that each 1 except for the 1's in rows $i'$ and $k'$ cause an increase in depth.
+We will show that each 1 except for the 1s in rows $i'$ and $k'$ cause an increase in depth.
 By the same reasoning that we applied in case 1, there must be an increase in depth for each 1 above row $i'$ and for each 1 below row $k'$.
-If there are at least two 1's in the second column, then each of those 1's must have transitioned from rowstate 2 in the first column, causing an increase in depth.
+If there are at least two 1s in the $c_1$, then each of those 1s must have transitioned from rowstate 2 in $c_0$, causing an increase in depth.
 If there is a single 1, then we can look at the clockwise pinwheel below it to conclude it either transitioned from rowstate 2 or the next row ends up in rowstate 3.
-In the first case we are done and in the second case we can progress the rowstate 3's down until we get that row $k'$ must end up in rowstate 3.\\ \\ \end{proof} Note that the number of extra 1's in a Baxter matrix is completely determined by its path in $A_r$.
-Also Lemma \ref{extra} shows that a self-arrow never can produce extra 1's.
-Therefore the self arrows in a path have no effect on the number of extra 1's.
-If we want to compute the number of $r \times k$ Baxter matrices with $t$ 1's for some $k \leq t < k+r$, we can use the same method that we used to count them before, except only add the polynomials for paths without self arrows that add the appropriate amount of extra 1's.
-Here are some results:\\ \\
+In the first case we are done and in the second case we can progress the rowstate 3's down until we get that row $k'$ must end up in rowstate 3. \qedhere